codecurious-bln/elixir_snake/docs/tutorial/06-allow-snake-to-eat.md

 Let's take a look to these two new functions:

 - `grow_snake/1` simply sets the `:has_eatan` flag to true in the state
-- `place_pellet/1` computes a new pair of coordinates for the food, if the new value matches any tile in the snake's body, it recursively generate a new position until it does not overlap the snake
+- `place_pellet/1` computes a new pair of coordinates for the food.
+If the new value matches any tile in the snake's body, it recursively generate a new position until it does not overlap any more.

 We still need to update the `move_snake/1` function to use the `:has_eatan` flag.